snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 _Filter data_

-   You may further choose to filter the Salesforce content that are indexed in two ways:
+   You may further choose to filter the Salesforce content that is indexed in two ways:

    * Specify the item **modified time period**.
-This option will only index the Salesforce content that are created or modified in the time period selected on a **rolling basis** based on current crawl.
+This option will only index the Salesforce content that is created or modified in the time period selected on a **rolling basis** based on current crawl.
    * Enter the Salesforce query ([SOQL](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_conditionexpression.htm)) specifying what you want to index using the **WHERE** clause.

   > [!div class="mx-imgBorder"]